cocode/TrekBASIC/documentation/task_list.md

 ### Fix all TODOs

 ### Make basic.py and tbc.py runnable
-Add shebang line
+Add shebang line.
+But it still won't be runnable outside of the venv.

 ### Publish to pypi

 ### Limits
-Put a limit on the size of all dymnamic objects, strings, arrays.
+Put a limit on the size of all dynamic objects, strings, arrays.
 What else? these should be settable in doskect.py

 ### Call
 Add a call statement, to invoke other basic prograns.
 This will give us some